lascar-pacagi/MrCoder/content/compiler/minijava/introduction.en.md

 ### Review of Java's Dynamic Binding

-We will review dynamic binding in Java in the following video, because the management of dynamic binding will be one of the most difficult point to handle in our transpiler.
+We will review dynamic binding in Java in the following video, because the management of dynamic binding will be a difficult point to handle in our transpiler.

 {{< youtube zYWyqyrNSOs >}}